rrthomas/nancy/README.nancy.md

 argument, if any, which is a relative path denoting a subtree of the input tree.

-For each directory in the input tree, Nancy creates a corresponding directory, if it does not already exist.
+For each directory in the input tree whose name does not contain the suffix `.in`, Nancy creates a corresponding directory, if it does not already exist.

 Each file is one of four types: